Team-Cartographer/cartographerADC23/README.md

 - <b> John B. ('23), Abhi A. ('23), Kion M. ('24), Kabir A. ('24), Natalie K. ('24), Efe C. ('24) </b><br>

-Here is the link to our <a href="https://bit.ly/ADCFINALVIDEO">Final Submission Video</a><br>
+Here is the link to our <a href="https://bit.ly/ADCFINALVIDEO">Final Submission Video</a><br> Here is the link to the <a href="https://youtu.be/WkwULe0h5-g?t=420">vlog of our trip and subsequent presentation</a>, on our school's news channel page.

 ## Acknowledgements and Thanks to: